neu-spiral/FrankWolfe/README.md

 	spark-submit --master <master url> --executor-memory 100g modularDistFW.py --inputfile In1000by100  --outfile test --npartitions 20 --niterations 10  --problem DoptimalDist  --inputP vec100.npy --sampmode "non smooth" --ptr 0.75  --silent

-This solves the D-Optimal Design problem.
-Its dataset is loaded from "input".
-Maximum number of iterations is 100.
-The level of parallelism is 100.
-The result will be stored in 'output'
+This solves the D-Optimal Design problem by Sampled FW algorithm.
+Its dataset is loaded from "In1000by100".
+Maximum number of iterations is 10.
+The level of parallelism is 20.
+The sampling ratio is 0.75.

 Algorithm  Overview